avatar

 Out of scopes

-• All domains not listed In-Scope
+• All domains or subdomains not listed in the above list of 'Scopes'

 Vulnerability types